Fidelity Review – Is it the best broker for UK Investors in 2025?

 Fidelity Advice

 Fidelity provides personalised financial advice aimed at people aged between 18 and 79 with a minimum of £100,000 to invest and who are looking for long-term financial advice.
-It charges 1% for investment advice on ISAs, SIPPS and general investment accounts.
+It charges 1% for investment advice on ISAs, SIPPS and general investment accounts, subject to a minimum fee of £4,000, capped at a maximum fee of £10,000.
 In addition, it charges 0.5% of the amount invested per annum (payable monthly in arrears and deducted automatically from the investment) It has a minimum fee of £1,000 and a maximum fee of £10,000.

 Fidelity Wealth Management